Open-Markets-Initiative/Directory/Specifications/ReadMe.md

 ## Omi Protocol Reference

-A repository of protocol specifications
+Repository of protocol specifications

-## Disclaimer

-The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.
+Specifications are stored here for historical purposes as the original links change as exchanges/organizations update their websites.

 If any information is in violation of copyright please let us know and we will remove it.

-Enjoy.